 Unless you accept inner adventure as a way of life, discovery will not come to you.
 Do it for the adventure, self-discovery is born of direct experience.
 (Nisagardatta, I Am That. p.
 434P).

-The reality of the world we live in today requires that we prepare ourselves for the adventures that come to us throughout our lifetimes.
-Escalating personal, social, environmental and world crisis push against our doors of denial and ignorance to bring forth true, firsthand experiences of what it is like to be you, in human form.
+The reality of the world we live in today requires that we prepare ourselves for the adventures that come to us throughout our lifetime.
+Escalating personal, social, environmental, and world crisis push against our doors of denial and ignorance to bring forth true, firsthand experiences of what it is like to be you in human form.
 The ways of the past are gone!
 You are invited to discover the real you within the reality you’ve been living, from this moment forward.

 A delightful point that has been made time and time again is that we will not even get close to an enlightened state if we rely on mentations.
 The cognitive approach to spirituality doesn’t work!
 We rely on our thinking as a kind of spiritual by-pass.
 If you want to get to Heaven, to Nirvana or Enlightenment, you’ve got to put on your sneakers and start walking your talk.
 Stop thinking about what enlightenment is and how to get there, and begin the personal investigation one step at a time.

 Again, the most important message I can pass on to you is that you are adventuring into a deep relationship with you.
 There are others – seen and unseen who will empower you, one way or another, but it’s a trek you’ll be taking alone – but not really alone, because you have yourself.